ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

 <h3>4.
-Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Free UX/UI Design Resources - <a href="https://medium.com/@kumarisakshi9595/top-5-free-ux-ui-design-resources-f56f05769301" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kumarisakshi`**

-<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>
+<blockquote>In the ever-evolving field of UX/UI design, staying up-to-date with the latest resources and trends is crucial for professional growth…</blockquote>

 <h3>5.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>